ibm-cloud-architecture/denim-compute/book/docs/development/capture.md

 ### Retrieve JSON result

 Once an uploaded analysis has completed and the status reports it has been parsed successfully, you then need to call BACA to retrieve the results.
-This is where the microservice has the most post-processing to do because the JSON payload from BACA is quite complex and we need to expose a more business interface to BAW plus we have to manipulate the BACA returned JSON in order to construct the nested array structure of `Vehicle Parts` inside the estimate.
+This is where the micro-service has the most post-processing to do because the JSON payload from BACA is quite complex and we need to expose a more business interface to BAW plus we have to manipulate the BACA returned JSON in order to construct the nested array structure of `Vehicle Parts` inside the estimate.

 As with the other methods, the point of entry is in `server.js` which then delegates to `BACAAccessor` to do the heavy lifting.
 It also passes in a callback function (`processBACARetrieve`) that will process the response.